 Penalty for this subregulation: A fine of $2 000 and a daily penalty of $200.

-[Regulation 41D inserted in Gazette 20 Feb 2018 p.
+[Regulation 41D inserted by Gazette 20 Feb 2018 p.
 498-9.]

 41E.
 Minister may approve alternative measurement method

 (1) The Minister may, in any particular case, approve an alternative measurement method for measuring the quantity of water taken under a licence if satisfied on reasonable grounds that it is impracticable to install a meter under regulation 41C to measure the quantity of water taken under the licence.